wasmCloud/wasmcloud.com/docs/cli/build.md

 description: "wash build command reference"
 ---

 To build custom wasmCloud entities like actors, providers or interfaces, `wash build` comes in as a handy tool.
 One can bring in their own project containing some business logic and build these entities by simply providing the path to the project or its associated `wasmcloud.toml` file.
-The built artifact is signed using keys or a user may use their own keys to sign the build.
+The built artifact is signed using automatically generated keys or a user may use their own keys to sign the build.

 ### Usage